 Report to campus authorities

 Contact the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action (406-243-5710).
-To ensure your safety on campus, the University can rearrange class schedules, enforce no-contact orders, or pursue Student Conduct Code proceedings.
+To ensure your safety on campus, the University can rearrange class schedules, enforce no-contact orders, and/or pursue Title IX investigation proceedings.
 Even if you choose not to report an assault to law enforcement, you have the right to continue to pursue your education in an environment free from the effects of sexual violence, including any ongoing harassment.

 Reporting to campus authorities is not the same as reporting to the police; the university process is an administrative proceding, not a criminal proceding.